SorenRusbjerg/RL_Navigation/Report.md

 # Future work
 The DQN algorithm could be extended with a prioritized replay buffer to give higher probability to more important SARSA samples compared to less important samples.
-Also extending with a Dueling DQN, could result in faster training, as it will seperate the stae value function and advantage function, giving the action values gain to the state value function.
-This provides better policies for environments with similar valued action-value functions.
+Also extending with a Dueling DQN, could result in faster training, as it will seperate the state value function and advantage function, giving the action values gain to the state value function.
+This provides better policies for environments with many similar valued action-value functions.
 However as we only have 4 actions in this game, it might not give much extra improvement.

-More experimentation with hyper paramers such as the NN layers composition and the discount factor GAMMA could also prove to be usefull.
+More experimentation with hyper paramers such as the NN layer composition and the discount factor GAMMA could also prove to be usefull.